Can Elysium’s “Basis” Pill Really Make You Younger?

 Basis works at the cellular level, targeting critical metabolic components that support systems such as energy production, DNA repair, cellular detoxification, and protein folding.

-The second component is a new polyphenol compound, Pterostilbene, which like the NAD+ precursor, promotes metabolic health.
-The effects of both compounds have been scientifically validated in numerous laboratories.
+The second part is a new polyphenol compound, Pterostilbene, which like the NAD+ precursor, promotes metabolic health.
+The effects of both compounds have been scientifically validated in many laboratories.

-You can get the ingredients found in Basis just about everywhere, and that’s why I thought I’d be able to show you how to do this at less expense than what Elysium charges for it.
+You can source the ingredients found in Basis outside of Elysium Health, and that’s why I thought I’d be able to show you how to do this at less cost than what Elysium charges for it.
 But, hats off to them, Basis costs the same for a month’s supply as compared to other high quality brands, and $10 less per month for a three-month subscription.

 A Nod to Dr. Sinclair